caddyserver/website/src/docs/markdown/caddyfile/matchers.md

 path_regexp [<name>] <regexp>
 ```

 Like `path`, but supports regular expressions.
-Capture groups can be accessed via placeholder like `{http.regexp.name.capture_group}` where `name` is the name of the regular expression (optional, but recommended) and `capture_group` is either the name or number of the capture group in the expression.
+Capture groups can be accessed via [placeholder](/docs/caddyfile/concepts#placeholders) like `{re.name.capture_group}` where `name` is the name of the regular expression (optional, but recommended) and `capture_group` is either the name or number of the capture group in the expression.
 Capture group `0` is the full regexp match, `1` is the first capture group, `2` is the second capture group, and so on.

 There can only be one `path_regexp` matcher per named matcher.

 #### Example:

-Match requests where the path ends a 6 character hex string followed by `.css` or `.js` as the file extension, with capture groups that can be accessed with `{http.regexp.static.1}` and `{http.regexp.static.2}` for each part enclosed in `( )`, respectively.
+Match requests where the path ends a 6 character hex string followed by `.css` or `.js` as the file extension, with capture groups that can be accessed with `{re.static.1}` and `{re.static.2}` for each part enclosed in `( )`, respectively.

 ```caddy-d
 path_regexp static \.([a-f0-9]{6})\.(css|js)$